Getting Started Guide

 Users may also bypass the hub and login directly to XSEDE resources via SSH.
 This will require a resource-specific password.
 Look up your local username in the XUP under My XSEDE->Accounts then submit a Help Desk Ticket requesting a local password for the specific resource provider.

 mylaptop$ ssh -l slindsey stampede.tacc.utexas.edu

 Once your accounts are set up, you'll probably want to start transferring your project files to your allocated resource.
 XSEDE offers several easy, reliable file transfer mechanisms briefly detailed below.
 For more in depth information please consult the XSEDE Data Transfers & Management page.

 Globus is a web client that implements the GridFTP protocol, providing reliable data movement service between resources.
-Researchers with no IT background can easily move large quantities of files, or move files of large size, using the Globus web GUI, and developers who want to automate workflows can use the Globus command-line interface (GO CLI).
+Researchers with no IT background can easily move large quantities of files, or move files of large size, using the Globus clients, and developers who want to automate workflows can use the Globus command-line interface (GO CLI).

 uberftp are command-line implementations of the GridFTP protocol, which underlies all XSEDE transfer mechanisms.
 Use these commands to transfer large files.